riefer02/tolberts-cms/README.md

 # Custom Wordpress CMS

-*Lightweight
+* Lightweight
-*Hosted on Lightsail AWS
+* Hosted on Lightsail AWS
+* GraphQL
-*To be continued...
+* To be continued...